-If you are registered to vote but unable to go to your polling station on election day you can apply to vote by proxy.
+If you're registered to vote but unable to go to your polling station on election day you can complete an application form to request a proxy vote from GOV.UK:

 Completed forms should be returned to Electoral Services, or to our Customer Centre.